Primordial Universe with radiation and Bose-Einstein condensate: Abstract

 \section{Abstract}

-In this work we derive a scenario where the early Universe consists of radiation and the Bose-Einstein condensate.
-We have included in our analysis the possibility of gravitational self-interaction due to the Bose-Einstein condensate being attractive or repulsive.
-After presenting the general structure of our model, we proceed to compute the finite-norm wave packet solutions to the Wheeler-DeWitt equation.
+In this work we derive a scenario {in which} the early universe consists of {radiation fluid} and Bose-Einstein condensate.
+The possibility of gravitational self-interaction due to an attractive Bose-Einstein condensate is analyzed.
+The classical behavior of the scale factor of the universe is determined by a parameter associated with the Bose-Einstein fluid with bouncing or Big Crunch solutions.
+After we proceed to compute the finite-norm wave packet solutions to the Wheeler-DeWitt equation.
 The behavior of the scale factor is studied by applying the many-worlds interpretation of quantum mechanics.
-At the quantum level the cosmological model, in both attractive and repulsive cases, is free from the Big Bang singularity.
+The quantum cosmological model is free from the singularities.